areebaqamar021/areebaqamar021/README.md

 <h1 align="center">Hi 👋, I'm Areeba Qamar</h1>

 <h4 align="center">Solution-focused and detail-oriented aspiring full-stack developer.
-Capable of writing production-ready code using React, Redux, and other UI frameworks on the frontend, Node.js and Express.js on the backend to build single-page applications.
+Can write production-ready code using React, Redux, and other UI frameworks on the front end, Node.js, and Express.js on the backend to build single-page applications.
 Passionate about coding and strongly interested in working in a fast-paced environment.</h4>

 - 🌱 I’m currently learning **Data Science, AI, & ML**